Matrix Completion Methods for Causal Panel Data Models: Introduction

-In the current paper we make two contributions.
-First, we generalize the methods from the matrix completion literature to settings where the missing data patterns are not completely at random.
-In particular we allow for the possibility of staggered adoption (\citet{athey2018design}), where units are treated from some initial adoption date onwards, but the adoption dates vary between units.
-Compared to the factor model literature the proposed estimator focuses on nuclear norm regularization to avoid the computational difficulties that would arise for complex missing data patterns with the fixed-rank methods in \citet{bai2002determining} and \citet{xu2017generalized}, similar to the way LASSO ($\ell_1$ regularization, \citet{tibshirani1996regression}) is computationally attractive relative to subset selection ($\ell_0$ regularization) in linear regression models.
+In the current paper we make three contributions.
+First, we present formal results for settings where the missing data patterns are not completely at random and have a structure that allows for correlation over time, generalizing the results from the matrix completion literature.
+In particular we allow for the possibility of staggered adoption ({\it e.g.,} \citet{athey2018design, shaikh2019randomization}), where units are treated from some initial adoption date onwards, but the adoption dates vary between units.
+We also modify the estimators from the matrix completion and factor model literatures to allow for unregularized unit and time fixed effects.
+Although these can be incorporated in the low rank matrix, in practice the performance of the estimator with the unregularized two-way fixed effects is substantially better.
+Compared to the factor model literature in econometrics the proposed estimator focuses on nuclear norm regularization to avoid the computational difficulties that would arise for complex missing data patterns with the fixed-rank methods in \citet{bai2002determining} and \citet{xu2017generalized}, similar to the way LASSO (or $\ell_1$ regularization, \citet{tibshirani1996regression}) is computationally attractive relative to subset selection (or $\ell_0$ regularization) in linear regression models.
 The second contribution is to show that the synthetic control and unconfoundedness approaches, as well as our proposed method, can all be viewed as matrix completion methods based on matrix factorization, all with the same objective function based on the Fr\"obenius norm for the difference between the latent matrix and the observed matrix.
-Given this common objective function the unconfoundedness and synthetic control approaches impose different sets of restrictions on the factors in the matrix factorization, whereas the proposed method does not impose any restrictions but uses regularization to define the estimator.
+Given this common objective function, the unconfoundedness and synthetic control approaches impose different sets of restrictions on the factors in the matrix factorization.
+In contrast, the proposed method does not impose any restrictions but uses regularization to characterize the estimator.
+In our third contribution we apply our methods to two real data sets where we observe the complete matrix.
+We artificially designate outcomes for some units and time periods to be missing, and then compare the performance of different imputation estimators.
+We find that the nuclear norm matrix completion estimator does well in a range of cases, including when $T$ is small relative to $N$, when $T$ is large relative to $N$, and when $T$ and $N$ are comparable.
+In contrast, the unconfoundedness and synthetic control approaches break down in some of these settings in the expected pattern (the unconfoundedness approach does not work very well if $T\gg N$, and the synthetic control approach does not work very well if $N\gg T$).